rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/identifymodules.md

 Scans the CANBUS for devices responding to UDS DSC queries.
-By trying to set the Diagnostic Sesscion Control (DSC) devices that support UDS will typically respond with an error or an acknowldegment.
+By trying to set the Diagnostic Session Control (DSC) devices that support UDS will typically respond with an error or an acknowldegment.
 We use this information to map out modules in a vehicle.

 ## Options